SHAPE FOR CHANGE MANAGEMENT

 Quantify the cost impact of change

 Import your schedule and link site events to activities.
-Open any activity to see a full history timeline with photos, issues, and daily reports, all timestamped and showing exactly how delays and work stoppages affecte your schedule.
+Open any activity to see a full history timeline with photos, issues, and daily reports, all timestamped and showing exactly how delays and work stoppages affect your schedule.

-Prove schedule impact with site records
+Prove schedule impact with detailed records

 Generate PDF records instantly